 Describe statistical methods with enough detail that a knowledgeable reader with access to the original data could verify the reported results.
 Avoid overuse of p value, which fails to convey important quantitative information.
 Provide details about randomization, describe methods for blinding of observations, give numbers of observations, and report complications.
 Include a general description of statistical methods and design of the study and specify general-use computer programs used.
 Define all statistical terms, abbreviations, and symbols.

+Results should be clear and concise.
 Summarize data, specifying the statistical methods used to analyze them.
 Results should be presented in a logical sequence.
 Do not repeat material from tables in the text.
-Emphasize and summarize important observations only.

 Provide new aspects of the report and do not repeat data given in the Results section.
 Include implications of findings and limitations, relate these observations to other relevant studies, and include implications for additional studies.
 Link the conclusions with the stated goals of the study; do not form conclusions that are unsupported by the data presented.
 When appropriate, recommendations can be included.